Ace Quiz LogoAce Quiz

 5. Summarizing readings: 33% use AI to summarize documents and university textbooks

-6. Math help: 29% of teens use it for solving math problems
+6. Math help: 29% of teens use it for solving math problems, from basic algebra to calculus and beyond.
+AI quiz generators are also popular for math practice

 7. Writing essays: 18% use it for essay writing